sbaudoin/sonar-ansible/README.md

 ## Known issues
 ### Plugin version 1.x.x not compatible with `ansible-lint` 3.5+
 The version 1 of this plugin is not compatible with `ansible-lint` 3.5+.
 Please use `ansible-lint` version 3.4 with this first release of the plugin.
+Be aware that this may also apply to custom rules packaged into the extras plugin.

 ## License